I received a Rowenta Travel Iron in exchange for this post. All opinions are my own and my love for ironing tips remain my own.

-It is not fully dry iron, it is a regular steam iron.
-There is a lot of difference between steam and dry iron
+It is not a fully dry iron but a regular steam iron.
+There is a lot of difference between steam and dry iron.

-High precision tip delivers steam and pressing into hard-to-reach areas.
+High precision tip delivers steam and presses into hard-to-reach areas.

 Vertical steam removes wrinkles from drapes and hanging garments.